 Blogs are a way of sharing educational and informative content about relevant topics in a specific field.
 The word count may differ as there can be different types and purposes of blogs.

 - Personal blogs–usually contain information about a content creator’s personal life, thoughts, or hobbies.

-- Lifestyle blogs–can include a large variety of different subtopics like fashion, traveling, food, fitness, etc.
+- Lifestyle blogs–can include various subtopics like fashion, traveling, food, fitness, etc.

-News websites like The Times serve a purpose of educating and informing users about local or global events, therefore it’s important to provide trustful and knowledgeable information.
+News websites like The Times serve the purpose of educating and informing users about local or global events.
+Therefore, it’s important to provide trustful and knowledgeable information.

 The length of the content may differ depending on the subject covered, but the estimated average of news articles is 1200 words.
 If the topic is complicated and detailed, then it’s more likely that the word count would be higher and vice versa.

 E-commerce websites like Amazon rarely have long articles or posts but different product pictures, comparisons, and descriptions.